eicrud/eicrud/CONTRIBUTING.md

 ### Before you start coding

 If you want to implement a new feature of bugfix please submit an issue with a proposal for your work first.
+A PR should only address one feature/fix.
+Ideally, it should take less than 15 minutes to review.

 ## Contributing